 The Starting Slot Index field indicates the first slot of the periodic scheduling pattern.

-The Sender Address Size field specifies the size of the Sender Address field.
-If the Sender Address Size field is zero, short address shall be used for Sender Address field.
-If the Sender Address Size field is one, extended address shall be used for Sender Address field.

-The Receiver Address Present field when one indicates the presence of the Receiver Address field, or not present when zero.

-The Receiver Address Size field specifies the size of the Receiver Address field.
-If the Receiver Address Size field is zero, short address shall be used for Receiver Address field.
-If the Receiver Address Size field is one, extended address shall be used for Receiver Address field.
-When the Receiver Address Present field is set to zero, the Receiver Address Size field shall be ignored.

-The Scheduling Step field specifies the number of slots in the gap between scheduled slots.
+The Scheduling Step field specifies the number of slots in the gap between periodic scheduled slots.

-The Scheduling Repetition field specifies the number of scheduled slots within the periodic scheduling pattern.
+The Scheduling Repetition field specifies the number of repetitions of scheduled slots within the periodic scheduling pattern.

 The Sender Address field identifies which device can send frames in scheduled slots.